 - It’s more work than you think it’s going to be.
 While it only took us one day to pull up the carpet, it was pretty hard work.

-- Your slab might not be pretty and you might have to paint it instead of just sealing it My plan was just to seal the slab, so I was surprised to see green paint, cracks, and a patch job on our slab.
+- Your slab might not be pretty and you might have to paint it instead of just sealing it or staining it.
+My plan was just to seal the slab, so I was surprised to see green paint, cracks, and a patch job on our slab.
 Needless to say, it wasn’t pretty.
 We had to paint it.